Teenager pulling away from family

 - Have a family evening where you make holiday cards, or write them, or make gift-wrap, or wrap gifts.

 - Ask if she will volunteer with you at a soup kitchen some Saturday.

 - You can keep this up all year long with a New Years ritual in which each person in the family says what they are leaving behind and what they're looking forward to, making each other homemade Valentines cards, etc.

 10. Take her to dinner, WITH her stepdad.
 I find that taking teens to dinner often gets them to open up and talk.
 This also recognizes her new maturity, and different role in your family, since she is older than her sister.
 But it also reinforces her relationship with your husband.
-You and your husband might want to take her to a fancy restaurant for her birthday or for some other celebration.
+You and your husband might want to take her to a restaurant for her birthday or for some other celebration.

-The important thing is the mood in the family.
+And the most important thing of all?
+The mood in your family.
 If you and your husband can focus on creating a warm, playful, welcoming atmosphere, you may find that your daughter is hanging out with you more.

 Staying Connected to Your Teenager: How to Keep Them Talking to You and How to Hear What They're Really Saying by Michael Riera.
 This book will really help you understand your teen's communication code, and give you more ideas for staying close.

 Untangled by Lisa Damour.
 This book is indispensable for parents of teen girls.

 I hope this helps.
 I wish you and your daughter every blessing.

 *Family Dinners: Luthar and Latendresse (2005).
 Curr Dir Psychol Sci.
 2005 Feb;14(1):49-53.